 As we agreed upon the concept, the time for specification and prototypes has come.
-Before creating interactive clickable prototypes our business analysts’ team has taken booking.com and named before Airbnb as an example - with the animals to be hosted there.
-The ways to monetize a platform played a special role in the whole specification-building process, where we same followed Airbnb’s model - making user pay for a service (90% is what pet-hoster gets, 10% is how much the service charges).
-You can read more about application's monetization here.
+Before creating a platform like Airbnb for pets and interactive clickable prototypes, our business analysts’ team has taken Booking.com and mentioned Airbnb as examples - with the animals to be hosted there.
+The ways to monetize a platform played a special role in the whole specification-building process, where we same followed Airbnb’s model - making users pay for a service (90% is what the pet-hoster gets, 10% is how much the service charges).
+You can read more about the application's monetization here.

-One more pleasant thing about Flats for Pets concept - it was designed not only for hosts and owners, but also for pet-sitters and those who are willing to walk your dog in the morning, offering the huger service spectre any of the competitors would.
+One more pleasant thing about the Flats for Pets concept — it was designed not only for hosts and owners, but also for pet-sitters and those who are willing to walk your dog in the morning, offering the huger service spectrum any of the competitors would.

 The dog of the couple, Zhuzha, whom they were not able to host during a vacation.

-Furthermore, an exceptional attention was payed to a project’s name & logo - primarily called StayPet was not sophisticated enough, but the client’s father - Yan Valetov, a writer popular with crowds, created Flats For Pets - and so it glued to the project at once.
+Furthermore, exceptional attention was paid to a project’s name and logo.
+Initial name StayPet was not sophisticated enough, so the client’s father — Yan Valetov, a writer popular with crowds, created Flats For Pets.
+That name was glued to the project at once.

 The Pet Sheltering UI.

-The main challenge our designer faced was to fit in a huge amount of info into the limited sections on the owner’s dashboard: including various animal-specified filters.
-The type of filter depends on the client’s city, price, preferable dates, and, most importantly, type of animal.
-From this and on, every type would have different filters to apply for your pet; for instance, if your are a dog owner, than the next option you choose would be the type of service you require, the dog’s gender, weight, age, the preferable type of home, nutrition variety and tolerance towards other animals in the house.
+The main challenge our designer faced while developing the Airbnb service for animals was to fit a huge amount of info into the limited sections on the owner’s dashboard: including various animal-specified filters.
+The type of filter depends on the client’s city, price, preferable dates, and, most importantly, the type of animal.
+From this and on, every type would have different filters to apply for your pet; for instance, if you are a dog owner, then the next option you choose would be the type of service you require, the dog’s gender, weight, age, the preferable type of home, nutrition variety and tolerance towards other animals in the house.
 Appropriately, the UI aimed to be easy-on-the eyes and touching for every animal-loving man.

 Building a home for your furkids.

-As the story goes, the whole development process was split into 7 sprints by a project manager Ivan initially, with 1 extra sprint added for an optimized mobile version of the platform.
+As the story goes, the whole pet housing platform development process was initially split into 7 sprints by a project manager Ivan, with 1 extra sprint added for an optimized mobile version of the platform.
 Wholly written on Ruby on Rails, FFP buildup had its own points of complication.
-The huge amount of data was managed to fit in with the help of Elasticsearch (Lucene-optimized engine), SMS gateway we applied for a short SMS service, and filters were coded as dynamic forces - depending on the type of pet you tick.
+The huge amount of data was managed to fit in with the help of Elasticsearch (Lucene-optimized engine), the SMS gateway we applied for short SMS service, and filters were coded as dynamic forces - depending on the type of pet you tick.